alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **Analysis**

+##### **Long and short question text**
 - Not sure why long and short questions are needed
+  > P2: Left short version blank for most questions.

+  > P3: The long versions and short version, was an unexpected question.
+Initial thinking is to put the short version.

+##### **Answer types**
+- Felt answer types were missing or limited
+- NINo format is a possible answer type missing
 - Answer type didn’t match mental model for asking a Name
-- Felt answer types were missing or limited
-- Associated 'hint text' to adding information that goes on the start page
-- Felt ‘add a page’ button would allow creator to add different elements other than a question to a page eg. hint text
+  > “you might want Name as a type here too.
+If you wanted first name and last name separately.
+At the moment you’d have to do two separate form fields.” - P1

+##### **Previewing**
 - Wants an option to save and preview the previous questions
 - The purpose of the small preview pane is not obvious
   - Preview pane is not useful for the preview page
-- NINo format is a possible answer type missing

-##### **Comments**
+##### **Other**
+- Associated 'hint text' to adding information that goes on the start page
+- Felt ‘add a page’ button would allow creator to add different elements other than a question to a page eg. hint text

+#### **Team comments**

 -   Previously add a question was add a page.
 Makes sense for now as we are adding one question to
 -   What answer types need some extra explanation?

-##### **Ideas**
+#### **Ideas**

 - One user suggested: having an “add a question and add a page button”
     - Because not only are you adding questions you are adding other different kinds of things like guidance
-    - They would prefer an extra option for users to add a different bit and type of content
+    - They would prefer an extra option to add a different bit and type of content

-##### **Actions**
+#### **Actions**

-- change ‘page list’ in the ‘go to...’ link to ‘form overview’
+- [X] change ‘page list’ in the ‘go to...’ link to ‘form overview’
-- change any reference to ‘page’ to ‘question’
+- [X] change any reference to ‘page’ to ‘question’
-- make long version the main option and make short version optional
+- [X] make long version the main option and make short version optional
-- add context for both ‘long’ and ‘short version’
+- [X] add context for both ‘long’ and ‘short version’
-- move hint text up
+- [X] move hint text up
-- change the buttons on the left hand side ‘update preview’ to ‘save changes’
+- [X] change the buttons on the left hand side ‘update preview’ to ‘save changes’
-- Add a ‘back’ button
+- [X] add a ‘back’ button

 ---